From Contract to House Keys: Breaking Down the House Closing Process

 If the home appraises for less than the contract price, you have three options:

-• You can renegotiate the price with the sellers, asking them to lower the amount they’ll accept to the appraised value.
+- Renegotiate the price with the sellers, requesting that they lower it to match the appraised value.
 You can also compromise by asking the seller to lower the price so it’s closer to the appraised amount, and you’ll commit to adding more of your own money to the deal, too.
 Remember, the lender won’t provide a loan for more than the appraised value, including your down payment.

 A fourth option might be to order a second appraisal if you think that the appraiser was mistaken or didn’t use the most accurate comparable sales.
 Talk to your agent about what to do if the appraisal is low.

 If the home appraises for more than the contract price, pat yourself on the back.
 It looks like you’ve made a good deal.
-A high appraisal has no effect on the closing, however.
+A high appraisal does not affect the closing, however.

 Step 11: Find homeowners insurance

 You will need homeowners insurance to close on the home.
-The lender requires you to have homeowners insurance as long as you have a mortgage, and you will have to provide proof of insurance at the closing.
+The lender requires you to have this as long as you have a mortgage, and you will have to provide proof at the closing.
 Lenders require insurance because the home serves as collateral for your mortgage.

 However, buying homeowners insurance is a smart move in any event.
 The policy will cover you if your home suffers a major catastrophe, such as a fire.
 Insurance will also typically pay your living expenses while the home is undergoing insured repairs.
-Homeowners insurance also covers your personal property and also provides liability coverage if someone outside your family has an accident on your property.
+Moreover, it covers your personal property and provides liability coverage if someone outside your family has an accident on your property.

 If you’re buying a home in a flood zone, you will also have to buy a special insurance policy that covers flooding, which standard homeowners policies exclude.
 The National Flood Insurance Program provides flood policies, which you can buy through an insurance agent.